gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

   }
 </pre>

-<p>With the ColumnDefinition(s) in place, we will start to see the fruits of our
+With the ColumnDefinition(s) in place, we will start to see the fruits of our labor.
-labor.
 Mainly in the way we pass model data to the view.
 As mentioned above we were previously dumbing down the model into a list of Strings.
-With our ColumnDefinition(s) we can pass the model untouched.</p>
+With our ColumnDefinition(s) we can pass the model untouched.

 <pre class="prettyprint">
   public class ContactsPresenter implements Presenter,